Ari-Zerner/blog/content/recipes/Meals/beef-and-pineapple-curry.md

 - Green onions (3)

 Directions:
-1) Dice onions.
+1) Slice onions.
 Mince garlic.
-2) In a large skillet, heat oil over medium-high heat.
+2) In a wok or large skillet, heat oil over medium-high heat.
 3) Sauté beef and onions until beef is browned and cooked through, stirring frequently.
 4) Drain, then stir in garlic and cook for 1 more minute.
 5) Stir in coconut milk, curry paste, curry powder, ginger, brown sugar, and salt.